taylorbrosnan/taylorbrosnan/README.md

 - 👋 Hi, I’m TJ Brosnan
 - I’m interested in the outdoors, music, disc golf, and video games.
 -  I’m currently learning the mandolin and banking jargon
--  I’m looking to collaborate on Testing, video games, coding
+-  I’m looking to collaborate on testing, video games, and API coding
 -  You can reach me at: Taylor.Brosnan@ZSuitetech.com

 <!---